Akhil-Selukar/DSA-Prep/Algorithms/12-Count sort/Count sort/README.md

 > For time complexity, as we are iterating over two arrays of size N and M. Hence, time complexity will be O(N+M).

-> Here points to remember are this algorithm works well in case of small numbers and it is a stable algorithm.
+> Here points to remember are this algorithm works well in case of small numbers.
 > Disadvantages are it does not work well for decimal values and does not work well with large numbers.